 Business liability insurance, on the other hand, can include:

-- Professional liability: Coverage for legal costs if a customer or client files a lawsuit against a business that provides a professional service
+- Professional liability: Also called errors and omissions insurance, this is typically coverage for legal costs if a customer or client files a lawsuit against a business that provides a professional service

 - Commercial umbrella insurance: Coverage for costs that exceed a business’s underlying liability insurance limits